Four things top performing health stocks are focused on for the future

 Health is a daunting theme for many stockmarket investors because of the endless trials, high risk and heavy jargon.

-But investors who ignore the sector are missing out — as HIV fighter Biotron demonstrated last week after a 750 per cent share price rise.
+But investors who ignore the sector are missing out — as HIV fighter Biotron demonstrated in October after a 750 per cent share price rise.

 What factors should an investor look for in a promising health stock?

-Consultancy Ernst & Young has just released its latest annual health industry report highlighting the areas that top performing health organisations should focus on such as digital health and a focus on prevention.
+Consultancy Ernst & Young in October released its latest annual health industry report highlighting the areas that top performing health organisations should focus on such as digital health and a focus on prevention.

 The digital revolution of the last 20 or so years, from the advent of the internet to the accelerating march of artificial intelligence and machine learning, has impacted the industry in many ways.

-Top health orgsnisations are offering vastly improved service and are making use of improved access to information — though there are also pitfalls to watch out for such as compromised personal data.
+Top health organisations are offering vastly improved service and are making use of improved access to information — though there are also pitfalls to watch out for such as compromised personal data.